 2. Can I choose a name from a different culture or language that is not banned in my country?

 Yes.
 If the name is not banned in your country, you may use it to name your child, even if it comes from another culture or language.
-However, remember to check the meaning or connotations of the name in your resident country to avoid slang or inappropriate words.
+However, remember to get ample advice on how to choose a baby name to ensure you avoid negative slang or inappropriate connotations.

-It may come as a surprise, but actually, there are so many names that are banned.
+It may come as a surprise, but actually, there are so many baby names from around the world that are banned.
 This article enlists many such names that are not allowed in different parts of the world.
-You may consider scouting through the article so you avoid picking names that may cause any trouble in the future.
+When choosing unique baby names, consider scouting through this article to avoid picking names that may cause any trouble in the future.

 Infographic: Different Laws Associated With Naming A Baby